pynufft/pynufft/README.md

 ### Limitations

-The speed of pynufft is suboptimal, because FFTW is currently unsupported in Numpy/Scipy.
+In Numpy, the default fft library is fftpack, so the speed of NUFFT transform may be suboptimal.

-However, pynufft can enjoy the full speed of MKL FFT inside the Anaconda Python environment.
+However, pynufft can run with the fast FFT inside the Anaconda Python environment (which is based on Intel's Math Kernel library (MKL)).

 ### Other nufft implementations in Python: